How to Calculate CCA (Capital Cost Allowance)

 Column 6 (Adjustment for current-year additions)

-This column is used for applying the half-year rule.
-In most cases, you can only claim Capital Cost Allowance on one-half of your net additions in the year that you acquire or make additions to a depreciable property.
+This column is used to apply the half-year rule.
+In most cases, you can only claim CCA on one-half of your net additions in the year that you acquire or make additions to a depreciable property.

-So if, for instance, you purchased a new washer and dryer for your bed and breakfast business, which cost $6000, you would only be able to base your CCA claim on half that amount ($3,000) in the tax year you purchased it.
+For instance, if you purchased a new washer and dryer for your bed and breakfast business, which cost $6,000, you must base your CCA claim on half that amount ($3,000) in the tax year the purchase was made.

-If applicable, then, subtract column 4 from column 3 and put the result in Column 6, entering a “0” if the number is negative.
+If applicable, subtract Column 4 from Column 3 and put the result in Column 6, entering a “0” if the number is negative.

 Column 7 (Base amount for CCA)

-Here you enter the CCA percentage rate appropriate to the class.
-For example, a new laptop would belong in CCA Class 50 with a CCA rate of 55%.
+In Column 8, enter the CCA percentage rate appropriate to the class.
+For example, a new laptop would belong in CCA Class 50 with a CCA rate of 55 percent.
 (See the Canada Revenue Agency’s T4002 – Business and Professional Income Guide for a complete listing of CCA classes.)

 Column 9 (CCA for the year)

-Then enter the amount of CCA you choose to deduct this tax year.
-You can choose to claim all, none or any amount in between.
-Remember the CCA you don’t use this year will be available to you next year.
+In this column, you first determine your maximum possible CCA deduction for each class by multiplying the base amount for CCA (Column 7) by the CCA rate for that class (Column 8).
+Then, enter the CCA amount you choose to deduct this tax year.
+You can choose to claim all, none, or any amount in between.
+Remember that the CCA amount you do not use this year will be available to you next year.

-The total of all the amounts of Column 9 gets entered on line 9936 “Capital cost allowance (CCA),” in Part 5 of Form T2125.
+The total of all of the amounts in Column 9 is entered on line 9936 “Capital cost allowance (CCA),” in Part 5 of Form T2125.

-If this is your first year of business and your fiscal period is less than 365 days, you have to prorate your CCA claim, basing your claim on the number of days you were actually operating during the year.
+If this is your first year of business and your fiscal period is less than 365 days, you must prorate your CCA claim based on the number of days you were actually operating during the year.

 Column 10 (UUC at the end of the year)

-Enter the result of subtracting Column 9 (your chosen CCA claim amount for the year) from Column 5 (your UCC after additions and dispositions) to determine how much undepreciated capital cost is left in each class.
-When you calculate your CCA the next tax year, this is the number that will go into column 2.
+Subtract Column 9 (your chosen CCA claim amount for the year) from Column 5 (your UCC after additions and dispositions) to determine how much undepreciated capital cost is left in each class.
+When you calculate your CCA for the next tax year, this is the amount that will appear in Column 2.

 (Remember to enter “0” in this column if you have a terminal loss or a recapture of CCA.)

-If in Doubt Consider Having an Accountant Review Your CCA Information
+If in Doubt, Have an Accountant Review Your CCA Information

-In some cases, for example property repairs, it may be unclear as to whether an expenditure qualifies as an expense (in which case it can be deducted as such) or whether CCA applies and if so which class it belongs to.
-If you are uncertain about these or any other aspect of CCA calculations have an accountant review your tax return.
+In some cases, for example, property repairs, it may be unclear as to whether an expenditure qualifies as an expense (in which case it can be deducted as such) or whether CCA applies and, if so, to which class it belongs.
+If you are uncertain about these or any other aspect of CCA calculations, have an accountant review your tax return.

 Tax Software Makes it Easier

-Computing CCA is one the many benefits of using accounting software.
+Computing CCA is one of the many benefits of using accounting software.
 There are a number of inexpensive, easy to learn, cloud-based accounting packages available for small businesses.
-Top Canadian Tax Software Programs presents information on income tax applications best for small businesses.
+Top Canadian Tax Software Programs presents information on the best income tax applications for small businesses.